 In the English teaching/learning world, there seems to be a lot of acronyms – EFL, TESOL, TEFL, ESL, IELTS, and the list goes on.
 All of these letters seem, at times, to be more confusing than learning the language!
 In a lot of job offers you may see them ask for a TEFL but then another post asks for a CELTA.
 I've taught English in 10 countries around the world and am the co-founder of the online TEFL certification course, TEFLpros.
+Read an honest, non-sponsored review of someone who was certified by TEFLpros and is currently teaching abroad in Thailand.
 It can honestly be really confusing to people like me who even have already been teaching for years but even more so to new teachers.
 In this article, I will break each one down so that you can make savvy choices when doing your research and finding out which certification is right for you.

 English as a Foreign Language – This is for English being taught in a country where the native language is not English.
 For example, if you are teaching English in Japan, you are teaching EFL.

 English as a Second Language – This is for English being taught in a country where the native language is English.
 For example, if you are teaching English to immigrants in America, you are teaching ESL.